 There’s a constant fluctuation of bacteria.
 The gut is trying to maintain a balance of “good guys over the bad guys”.
 When the bad guys are winning the battle, this shift creates an imbalance referred to as dysbiosis.

-The 4R program created by the Institute for Functional Medicine is a principle based program that I use to heal the gut.
-It’s based on the following 4R’s: REMOVE, REPLACE, REPOPULATE AND REPAIR.
+The 4R program created by the Institute for Functional Medicine is a principle based program that we use to heal the gut.
+It’s based on the following 4R’s: REMOVE, REPLACE, REPOPULATE, AND REPAIR.

 4R Program for Healing the Gut